sav-che/TL-2/Authors/Bicknell, Clarence {std. C. Bicknell} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 156](https://www.biodiversitylibrary.org/item/103859#page/166/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 156](https://www.biodiversitylibrary.org/page/33265353) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bicknell, Clarence {std.
 C. Bicknell}|first entry]] for this author

 ### Author

 \* Bicknell, Clarence (1842-1918), British curate, archeologist and botanist, B.A.
 Trinity College, Cambridge 1865, M.A.
-1873, took Orders in the Church of England, curate at St. Paul's Walworth and at Stoke (Shropshire), chaplain at Bordighera (Riviera) 1879-1881, from then on following scientific and artistic pursuits settled at Bordighera. (*C. Bicknell*).
+1873, took Orders in the Church of England, curate at St. Paul's Walworth and at Stoke (Shropshire), chaplain at Bordighera (Riviera) 1879-1881, from then on following scientific and artistic pursuits settled at Bordighera.
+**Abbreviated name**: *C. Bicknell*

 #### Herbarium and types